mehul11jain/libPointsToDump/README.md

  }
 ```
 ### API Functionalities
-#### Functions to Create the standard .pt dump.
+* #### Functions to Create the standard .pt dump.
      - `addPointsTo(llvm::Value*, llvm::Value*, PointeeType::MustPointee)` : To add must Point-to information to the pt dump.
      - `addPointsTo(llvm::Value*, llvm::Value*, PointeeType::MayPointee)` : To add may Point-to information to the pt dump.
      - `PointsToInfoAt(llvm::Instruction*)`: To specify the instruction for which points-to relation is being defined.
      - `AddProcdureInfo(llvm::Function*)`: To specify the Function in which the instruction is present.
      - `AddBasicBlockInfo(llvm::BasicBlock*)`: To specify the Basic Block of current function we are specifying points-to information for.

+- #### Functions to evaluate the Points-to Analysis implmentation for soundness and Precision

-#### Functions to query the information from the .pt dump.
+- #### Functions to query the information from the .pt dump.